ryanburda/buf_marker.nvim/docs/using_native_marks.md

 Here's what it does:

-1. Captures the next character: When you press `'`, it waits for you to type a mark character (like `'A` or `'b`).
+1. Captures the next character: When you press `<leader>'`, it waits for you to type a mark character (like `A`).
+2. Ignores non-uppercase characters, since only global marks (A-Z) are used for cross-buffer navigation.
-2. Jumps to the specified mark.
+3. Jumps to the specified global mark.
-3. Error handling: If the mark doesn't exist, it catches the error and displays a cleaned-up error message.
+4. Error handling: If the mark doesn't exist, it catches the error and displays a cleaned-up error message.
-4. Special behavior for global marks: If the character is an uppercase letter, after jumping to the mark's line, it additionally executes `` `" `` which jumps to the exact position where the cursor was when you last exited that file.
+5. After jumping to the mark's line, it executes `` `" `` which jumps to the exact position where the cursor was when you last exited that file.

-This effectively means:
-- `'a` through `'z` - Jump to local mark (standard behavior)
-- `'A` through `'Z` - Jump to global mark, then jump to last exit position in that file

-This combines mark navigation with Vim's "last position" feature.
-In a way it makes global marks behave more like "buffer marks".

-**NOTE:** If you want to jump to the exact location of a global mark you can still use `` `<mark> ``.

 ## Then why use `buf-mark`?